keu/docs/astro/create-cluster.md

 - Your preferred CloudSQL instance type.
 - Your preferred maximum node count.

 If you don't specify configuration preferences, Astronomer support creates a cluster with `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.
+If you're using Virtual Private Cloud (VPC) peering, the default Subnet CIDR `172.20.0.0/19` is implemented.
 For information on all supported regions and configurations, see [Resources required for Astro on GCP](resource-reference-gcp.md).

 #### Step 2: Confirm with Astronomer support